Women in northern and rural Sask. travel nearly 900 km to give birth | CBC News

 Calls for doctors in the North

-There are no doctors in Wollaston Lake, but one is flown in every second month.
+There are no doctors in Wollaston Lake, but one is usually flown in to take patients for a few hours a couple times a week.

 Tsannie said she wishes there were more health resources in the community, including at least one full-time doctor.